vipulnaik/working-drafts/eaf/my-somewhat-unusual-q4-2021-donation.md

   continuing to focus on The Fangirl Verdict than returning to her day job (though it ultimately would be her call).
-In particular, I don't want her to prematurely give up because of challenges figuring out the monetizatioon side of it (though if she got bored of the work itself it makes sense to stop doing it!).
+In particular, I don't want her to prematurely give up because of challenges figuring out the monetization side of it (though if she got bored of the work itself it makes sense to stop doing it!).

 * At the margin, I prefer that, even as she figures out ways to